NJ2020/Image-Compositing/README.md

 The exciting part about the project was that neither has this **Image to Image translation** problem been explored much by Deep Learning nor are there any publicly available datasets for Image Compositing.
 So, as I started pondering on how to approach this complex task at hand, I decided to divide the whole project into two parts.

-- Running an **instance segmentation** over the first selfie to extract the relevant subject from it and then, to automatically place it at the most suitable position in the second selfie, where the subject would not look out of place.
+- Running an **instance segmentation** over the first selfie to extract the relevant subject from it and then, to automatically place it at the most suitable position in the second selfie, where it would not look out of place.
 - Using **Conditional GANs** to match the lighting conditions and other statistical features of the foreground (subject) and background (second selfie) to give it a photo-realistic touch.

 > Due to time constraints, I took a slight detour, spent a considerable amount of time creating my custom dataset using **COCO** data, which I can use as an input to the latter half.
 Creating a meaningful dataset while keeping the final aim of the project in mind was the most challenging task since it was the only way to get the best possible proxy for the first part.
 Following is a brief overview of what I did: